drawm/ezelement/README.md

 When a property of `state` is changed, the element is automatically scheduled to re-render during the next animation frame

 1. Pass an object to the parent constructor to use it as a state.
-2. Edit the state property to your hearts content!
+2. Edit the state property to your heart's content!

 ```html